rushilgupta/dronecontrol/README.md

   - DroneMovementIntent: drone moves in 6 possible directions.
     - Slot: DirectionType (6 values: `["up", "down", "left", "right", "forward", "backward"]`)
   - HoverDroneIntent: drone hovers around one time.
-  - FlightPlanIntent: drone calls a hard coded flight plan:
+  - FlightPlanIntent: drone calls a hard coded flight plan in `flight_plan`
 - Build model to point various utterances to this intents.
 - Set endpoint of this skill as AWS Lambda ARN (that we'll create in next step).

 F. Lamda
 - Create a lambda file index.js based on provided `skills.js`.
 - The code maps each intent to an actionable handler code.
 This code extracts slots and creates a payload to be sent to SQS.
   - Lambda also sends out an appropriate voice reply.

 G. SQS
  - A simple queue.
 Since only one drone is in the play, this queue doesn't need any fancy setup to handle more than ~10 events per minute.

 H. Drone service
 Drone service is a inifintely looping program that does the following:
 - Polls SQS.
-  - If a messgae is available, then extracts payload and calls the corresponding method. `"TakeOffDroneIntent" -> takeOff()`
+- If a message is available, then extracts payload and calls the corresponding method. `"TakeOffDroneIntent" -> takeOff()`
-  - The method calls `pyparrot` library to execute movement `"Up", "Down", "Land"`.
+- The method calls `pyparrot` library to execute drone movement `"Up", "Down", "Land"`.